Memorial Hall (Rockford, Illinois): The Hall

 Phase one included the main floor and downstairs; phase two, the landscaping and phase three: the auditorium.
-Under the watchful eye of architect Joe Zimmer, the building was restored to its original splendor.
+Under the eye of architect Joe Zimmer, the building was restored.
 In 1988, a four-year, $1.5 million restoration project began in response to the parking garage attempt and the fact the building had started to deteriorate due to lack of maintenance.
 In the 1980s, to help offset the costs of its upkeep, the Winnebago County Board rented the first floor offices to the Rockford Convention and Visitor's Bureau, until early 2004.
 During that time, in November 2001, the Memorial Hall Board of Trustees was formed to oversee the Hall, its maintenance and its exhibits, as well as to author a report on future operations.
 In January 2005, Memorial Hall was officially reopened to the public for guided tours.

 Exhibits include the 18 bronze plaques containing the names of those from Winnebago County who fought and died in the Civil War, along with memorabilia form veterans extending from the Civil War to the current Iraq conflict.
-Some unique articles on display include a commemorative plaque cast of metal from the wreck of the USS Maine, artifacts from a local soldiers time serving the Philippine-American War and Mexican–American War, and items form a local Air Force veterans that spent 6 years at the Hanoi Hilton.
+Some articles on display include a commemorative plaque cast of metal from the wreck of the USS Maine, artifacts from a local soldiers time serving the Philippine-American War and Mexican–American War, and items form a local Air Force veterans that spent 6 years at the Hanoi Hilton.
 Other artifacts from 20th & 21st century veterans are on display, with a constant rotation of smaller exhibits.

-The Future

-Many veterans, political and military-associated groups have taken advantage of the facilities for post meetings, workshops and celebrations.
-The hall is used as a center for many public social events for Rockford including weddings, dances, parties, and even funerals.
-Veterans Memorial Hall continues to host the Annual Veterans Dinner, now approaching its 80th year.
-Currently, Memorial Hall has a large collection of more than 10,000 items, covering all war and/or conflicts, branches of service, and personal items from the men and women who have served.
-For instance, personal journals from soldiers serving in the Civil War and the Philippine-American War and letters home from almost every conflict soldiers have served in.
-Owing to this collection of artifacts and the way they have been preserved, historians from all over still use this building as an information center and a focus for research and discovery.
-In 1899 the idea of a memorial was strongly supported by the people of Rockford and the dedication service was a colossal boost in the growing industrial city.
-For decades, Veterans Memorial Hall was one of the most celebrated buildings in all of Rockford; this historical symbol continues to serve as a place of commemoration and dedication.
-Memorial Hall is a fundamental part of the city’s historical collection and continues to be one of the most historical buildings in Rockford.